 Who will be tested during surveillance testing?
 Surveillance testing is now mandatory for:

-- Students residing in campus housing.
+-Unvaccinated students residing in campus housing.

-- Students who live off-campus and have at least one in-person class.
+-Unvaccinated students who live off-campus and have at least one in-person class.

-- Faculty, staff, volunteers, and contract employees who are on campus
+-Unvaccinated faculty, staff, volunteers, and contract employees who are on campus

 If you are requested to participate in surveillance testing but do not live or work on campus, respond to the email and explain that you are remote.